Olen/homeassistant-plant/README.md

 * [OpenPlantbook integration](https://github.com/Olen/home-assistant-openplantbook)

-This is not a strict requirement, but a strong recommendation.
+OpenPlantbook is not a strict requirement, but a strong recommendation.
 Without the OpenPlantbook integration, you need to set and adjust all the thresholds for every plant manually.
 With the OpenPlantbook integration added, all data is fetched from OpenPlanbook automatically, and it makes setting up and maintaining plants much, much easier.

 # Installation